 Yamaha clarinets are one of the most popular brands to start with.

-A Yamaha used student clarinet could range from $100 to $400, whereas an intermediate used one could cost you between $300 and $700 or even more.
+A Yamaha used student clarinet could range from $200 to $500 (for example the Yamaha YCL-20 model), whereas an intermediate used one could cost you between $600 and $1300 or even more (take the Yamaha YCL-450 as an example)

 Selmer Used Clarinets